ricardoecmb/personal-ai-assistant/README.md

 # AI Personal Assistant

-**Imagine a personal assistant in your pocket 📱 that handles your emails 📧, schedule 📅, to-do lists ✅, keeps you updated on Slack messages 💬, and performs web research 🔍—all through your favorite messaging app.
+**Imagine a personal assistant in your pocket 📱 that handles your emails 📧, schedule 📅, to-do lists ✅, keeps you updated on Slack messages 💬, and performs online research for you 🔍—all through your favorite messaging app.
 That's what this AI Personal Assistant does! 🤖✨**

 This project provides a personal assistant agent that manages tasks related to your email inbox, calendar, Notion to-do list, Slack interactions, and handle any research you may have.
 The assistant communicates with you via your preferred communication channel (Telegram, Slack, or WhatsApp), keeping you informed about your schedule, tasks, emails, messages, and helping your research topics, people or even companies.

 The personal assistant is a hierarchical multi-agents system with a supervisor agent (manager) and several sub-agents that handle specific tasks and tools for efficient task management.